ekostrov/CapstoneProject/README.md

  I used the Support Vector Machines model for the final training.
 We have perfect scores in our final training which is a bit surprising.
 The trained model might not scale well on the new data since it might be overfitted.

  # Business Decision
-I suggest to use Support Vector Machines model for the prediction of the political inclanation of the article.
+I suggest to use Support Vector Machines model for the prediction of the political inclination of the article.
 It can help internet users who are not sure about the flavor of the political news to verify what kind of an article they are reading.
 I have to add, that collecting more data would improve the performance of the model.

 # Ways to improve the model.
 * Collecting more data from different websites would make the model more robust and scalable.